dhis2/academy-dhis2-fundamentals/Fundamentals-v2.0/Introduction-to-DHIS2/course-textbook/Introduction-to-dhis2_textbook.md

 **Feedback**: We can add an interpretation in response to reviewing a visualization in order to enable discussion and help guide direct actions.

-14. DHIS2 has a specific application to obtain reports outside of the 3 core visualization types.
+**14. DHIS2 has a specific application to obtain reports outside of the 3 core visualization types.**

     A. True
     B. False

 **Feedback**: DHIS2 provides several reporting tools through the Reports app.

-15. The outputs we create cannot be given additional descriptions/interpretations directly within DHIS2.
+**15. The outputs we create cannot be given additional descriptions/interpretations directly within DHIS2.**

     A. True
     B. False